liberry-edu/platform/README.md

 6. playlist_content - Used to define the content that a playlist contains along with the order in which the content should be played.
 7. device - Represents a Raspberry Pi device
 8. location - Represents a location(school, village, etc) where a Rapsberry Pi is installed
+9. app -Represents a frontend app that is deployed on the Pi
+10. activity - Captures the action of a user watching a content

 ## Central User Features
 1. User can register to the app using /register endpoint and providing necessary details